|

 us in the world) who want this kind of fundamental revolutionary change should

-call ourselves what we are--revolutionaries.
-It is we--revolutionaries--who
+call ourselves what we are--egalitarian revolutionaries.
+It is we--egalitarian revolutionaries--who

-oppose the immoral values and policies of the Liberals and the Conservatives and
+oppose the immoral values and policies of the Liberals and the Conservatives and, yes,

 the Leftists.
-It is only a movement of people like us--revolutionaries--who will
+It is only a movement of people like us--egalitarian revolutionaries--who will

 make the kind of world we truly want to live in.